johnny-mnemonica/hello-world/src/about.md

 &nbsp;

-This website was built using [11ty](https://www.11ty.dev/), an SSG known for its simplicity and speedy performance.
+This website was built using [11ty](https://www.11ty.dev/), a SSG known for its simplicity and speedy performance.
 I was considering using Astro, but I chose 11ty because of its native support for Liquid, a templating language that I work with daily when I'm developing for Shopify.

 &nbsp;